Guidelines for our work

 We are not concerned with one-off aid measures, but with the development of a permanent solar power supply and a local solar trade.
 Our development approach: help for self-help.
 The ten guidelines of our work:

-implement – accompanyBecause the most important principle of our work is: to talk to people in rural areas, to grasp their problems on the ground, to develop and implement solutions together.
+The most important principle of our work is: talking to people in rural areas, grasping their problems on the ground, developing and implementing solutions together.
 An essential requirement for our employees is therefore the ability and willingness to listen.

 5. Durable and affordable

 We only use solar products that are able to function permanently in terms of quality and durability in the adverse circumstances of rural areas.
 The goal is not to be cheap, but to make good quality affordable.
 To this end, we use our own microfinance, which enables even the poorest people to purchase good solar products.
 Poor people cannot afford cheap products.